-Four Lessons on Instructions that Denials Carry09 Jul 2018
+Four Lessons on Instructions that Denials Carry02 Aug 2021

 Foreign nationals frequently are confused by the specific instructions found in certain denial decisions issued in response to their immigration filings.
 The standard language used by these government agencies is often wrongly perceived as either requiring or recommending specific action.
-The terminology commonly used by government agencies when advising individuals of the option to challenge a denial is discussed here.
+The terminology discussed here is that commonly used by government agencies when advising individuals of the option to challenge a denial.

 Right to Appeal and Right to File a Motion